robocorp/example-windows-element-path/README.md

 # Using the "path:" locator strategy with the Windows library

-This Robot demonstrates how to use `path:` locator strategy with `RPA.Windows`.
+This Robot demonstrates how to use a `path:` locator strategy with `RPA.Windows`.

-To use the `path:` locator strategy the `rpaframework` needs to be installed with a minimum release of **22.0.0**.
+To use the `path:` locator strategy the `rpaframework`, it needs to be installed with a minimum release of **22.0.0**.

-The element path is a last resort method of accessing a Windows application's element structure, when normal accessibility properties are not available or do not contain enough information to properly identify elements.
+The element path is the last resort method of accessing a Windows application's element structure, when normal accessibility properties are not available or do not contain enough information to properly identify elements.